Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 If you want to track whether BCIs are on the trajectory to enable the Cognitive Field, watch for these milestones:

-Already Achieved (as of January 2025):
+Already Achieved (as of April 2026):

-• Speech decoding above 95% accuracy (BrainGate)
+• Speech decoding at 99% accuracy over 4,800+ hours (BrainGate)

-• FDA breakthrough designation for visual prosthetics
+• FDA breakthrough designation for both visual prosthetics and speech restoration (Neuralink)

-• First commercial BCI clearances
+• First commercial BCI clearances (Precision Neuroscience 510(k))

-Near-Term Milestones (2025-2028):
+Near-Term Milestones (2026-2028):

 • FDA approval for permanent implantable BCI